stardog-union/stardog-spring/README.md

 provide Spring aware beans to provide an analogous feature set to Spring's jdbcTemplate.

 Applications requiring a batch framework can also take advantage of Spring Batch.
-The appropriate Spring Bach reader/writers for Stardog are also included.
+The appropriate Spring Batch reader/writers for Stardog are also included.

 Future Spring project integration is likely, and we welcome contributions on Github.